 Then, we teach our older pupils about bullying: what it is, the consequences it can have and that the school takes bullying extremely seriously.
 Alongside this we foster a culture of ‘caring and openness’ amongst the pupils themselves.
 This means that if a pupil does have a problem, not only do they feel secure enough to speak up, but their friends are also extremely quick to highlight their concerns to staff and thus we are able to deal with issues quickly before they escalate and become a serious problem.

-Mealtimes are particularly important at Denstone College Preparatory School and staff and pupils eat together as one big family, with older children helping to serve the younger ones.
-Grace is said before and after the meal and we believe that sitting down together for meals helps to foster a sense of community and encourage good manners.
+Mealtimes are particularly important at the Prep, and staff and pupils eat together as one big family, with older children helping to serve the younger ones.
+We believe that sitting down together for meals helps to foster a sense of community and encourage good manners.
 This has additional benefits as it also helps to ease the transition for our younger pupils from the pre-prep through to the main school, because they already know the older pupils and teachers.

 Finally, we have strong links with our pupils’ parents and encourage involvement of the wider family through events such as our grandparents’ day, school plays and sports days.
 This allows parents and families to be involved with their children’s schooling and if there are problems outside of school, we already have a good understanding about family relationships and are able to provide the support needed.